Are you trying to generate more traffic and conversions from your content marketing?

 Here’s an example from SaaS platform Brandfolder:

-Instead of adding lots of text, summarize ideas from the original article in short, easy-to-read chunks.
+Avoid using large amounts of text.
+Instead, summarize ideas from the original article in easy-to-read chunks.

 Infographics are also highly effective.
-They’re more resource-intensive, but the backlink opportunities and social shares are worth it.
+They’re more resource-intensive, but the backlink and distribution opportunities are worth it.

 Here’s a four-step process to get started:

 I recently helped SpotRight create a long-form piece of content and repurpose it on LinkedIn.
-We took a subsection of the content and expanded upon it for their LinkedIn audience:
+We took a sub-topic from the content and expanded upon it for their LinkedIn audience:

-This approach establishes thought leadership and enhances the personal brand of your entire team at the same time.
+This approach not only establishes thought leadership, it builds the personal brand of your entire team.

-The trouble is, many people treat them as dumping grounds for their content.
+The trouble is, many people treat these communities as a dumping ground for their content.

 For community marketing to work, you need to become a trusted authority before sharing your content.

 Let’s say you’re looking for a community of engaged B2B marketers.
-Search for the following terms in Google:
+One way to identify them would be to Google the following terms: